-Why yes, they do.
-In fact, if you dig far enough through the annals of pagan history, it would seem that the whole Halloween thing seems to have its roots in the Old Continent.
-The results of combining the ancient Roman Feralia, commemorating the passing of the dead, with the Celtic Samhain, it would seem like Halloween as we know it today passed from Europe to the US with Irish immigrants.
+If you think Halloween is an American holiday, you would be wrong.
+Europeans definitely celebrate Halloween.
+In fact, if you dig far enough through the annals of pagan history, it would seem that the whole Halloween thing seems to have its roots in the Old World.
+The results of combining the ancient Roman Feralia, commemorating the passing of the dead, with the Celtic Samhain, make it seem like Halloween as we know it today could have moved from Europe to the U.S. with Irish immigrants.

 The History of Halloween

-To become the Halloween we know today, the festival was further transmuted when new colonies in the Americas meshed with autumnal Native American harvest celebrations which included stories about the dead and mischief-making of all kinds, which as further cemented as tradition when more and more European immigrants came to the new world, bringing with them the last remnants
+The festival was further transformed when colonists in the Americas meshed with autumnal Native American harvest celebrations that included stories about the dead and mischief-making of all kinds.
+These celebrations were further cemented as part of the holiday when more and more European immigrants came to the New World, bringing with them Europe's tradition.

 Halloween Festivities Across Europe

-Although Halloween isn't celebrated as lavishly as it is in the US, many European countries have their own unique way of celebrating the spookiest of holidays.
+Although Halloween isn't celebrated as lavishly as it is in the U.S., many European countries have their own unique way of marking the spookiest of holidays.

-- Take a tour of London Dungeon, which is done up special freaky for Halloween.
-Make sure to book tickets in advance though, as they sell out every year!
+- Take a tour of London Dungeon, which is done up especially freaky for Halloween.
+Make sure to book tickets in advance though because they sell out every year.

 - If you're more of the party type, London has a Halloween pub crawl across several spooky venues.
 Costumes, of course, are optional.

-- And don't forget, Guy Fawkes day, also known as Bonfire Night, takes place every November 5th in the UK.
-If you're still in a macabre mood, you can partake in the many fireworks and bonfire displays happening around town.
+- And don't forget, Guy Fawkes Day, also known as Bonfire Night, takes place every Nov.
+5 in the U.K. If you're still in a macabre mood, you can partake in the many fireworks and bonfire displays happening around town.

-- Edinburgh has a robust Halloween scene, with guided tours through the city's scarier landmarks.
+- Edinburgh has a robust Halloween scene, with guided tours across the city's scary landmarks and all of Scotland.

-- Much like their London counterpart, the Edinburgh Dungeon offers Halloween tours with special events.
+- Much like its London counterpart, the Edinburgh Dungeon offers Halloween tours with special events.

-- Disneyland Paris goes all out for Halloween every year, so if you're travelling with children, a hotel package could be an interesting family solution.
+- Disneyland Paris goes all out for Halloween every year, so if you're traveling with children, a hotel package could be an interesting family solution.

-- The town of Limoges is famous for their Toussaint (the French version of All Saints Day) celebrations.
+- The town of Limoges is famous for its Toussaint (the French version of All Saints Day) celebrations.
 If you fancy some time away from the capital, check out their many events.